Indian Air Force: First years of independence (1947–1950)

 After it became independent from the British Empire in 1947, British India was partitioned into the new states of the Dominion of India and the Dominion of Pakistan.
 Along the lines of the geographical partition, the assets of the air force were divided between the new countries.
 India's air force retained the name of the Royal Indian Air Force, but three of the ten operational squadrons and facilities, located within the borders of Pakistan, were transferred to the Royal Pakistan Air Force.
 The RIAF Roundel was changed to an interim 'Chakra' roundel derived from the Ashoka Chakra.

-Around the same time, conflict broke out between them over the control of the princely state of Jammu & Kashmir.
+Around the same time, war broke out between them over the control of the princely state of Jammu & Kashmir.
 With Pakistani forces moving into the state, its Maharaja decided to accede to India in order to receive military help.
 The day after, the Instrument of Accession was signed, the RIAF was called upon to transport troops into the war zone.
 And this was when a good management of logistics came into help.
 This led to the eruption of full-scale war between India and Pakistan, though there was no formal declaration of war.
 During the war, the RIAF did not engage the Pakistan Air Force in air-to-air combat; however, a couple of IAF Hawker Tempest fighters did intercept a Pakistani Douglas DC-3 transport aircraft & tried to shoot it down but the pilot of the DC-3 (Mukhtar Ahmad Dogar) managed to evade the fighters.
 Other than that, it also provided effective transport and close air support to the Indian troops.

 When India became a republic in 1950, the prefix 'Royal' was dropped from the Indian Air Force.
 At the same time, the current IAF roundel was adopted.